Dzungar Khanate: Amursana's rebellion (1755–1757)

 Dzungar partisans of Amursana, in the Battle of Khorgos against Qing China (1758).
 Painting by Jean Denis Attiret.

-After defeating the Dzungar Khanate, the Qing planned to install khans for each of the four Oirat tribes, but Amursana, who had been an ally of the Qing against Dawachi, wanted to rule over all the Oirats.
-Instead the Qianlong Emperor made him only khan of the Khoid.
+After defeating the Dzungar Khanate, the Qing planned to install khans for each of the four Oirat tribes, but Amursana, who had been an ally of the Qing against Dawachi, wanted to rule as khan of the Dzungars.
+Instead, the Qianlong Emperor made him only khan of the Khoid.
+Amursana started gathering troops and delayed his formal submission to the Qing.
+Qianlong sent the Khalkha prince, Erinchindorj, and Bandi to capture Amursana and bring him to the Emperor in Chengde.
+Amursana fled to the Irtysh.